card meanings & free reading

 The Tarot card of the Magician, regular and reversed.

 It's common with practitioners of a system of divination, such as the Tarot Celtic Cross, to make it overly complicated in an effort to make it say more.
 Usually, what it says to begin with is quite enough, if pondered properly.
-Having additonal meanings to the Celtic Cross depending on what way a card is facing doubles the information, but doesn't necessarily clarify it.
+Having additional meanings to the Celtic Cross depending on what way a card is facing doubles the information, but doesn't necessarily clarify it.

-Regular playing cards are usually designed so that there's no uspide-down.
+Regular playing cards are usually designed so that there's no upside-down.
 They look the same both ways.
 So, people who use such cards for divination make no difference depending on the angle of the card - since it's just not possible.
 With many Tarot cards it is, at least if they have elaborate pictures covering their surface.
 But that's far from all Tarot cards.

 The Marseille Tarot card deck from the 15th century, which is significantly older than the Rider-Waite one, has got many cards that look pretty much or completely the same reversed.